 Hapi, or HTTP API, is an open source framework for developing scalable web applications.
 One of the most basic use cases of Hapi is to build REST APIs.
 You can build API servers, websites, and HTTP proxy applications with Hapi, and it allows developers to spend less time establishing infrastructure and more time writing reusable application logic.

-At the time of writing, about 76 companies reportedly use Hapi in their tech stacks, including TechStack, Commercetools, Brainhub, Brainhub, Beam, Platform, etc.
+At the time of writing, about 78 companies reportedly use Hapi in their tech stacks, including TechStack, Commercetools, Brainhub, Brainhub, Beam, and Platform.

 Now, let’s compare the features of NestJS and Hapi to better get a grasp of their differences, weaknesses, and strengths.

 Performance is one of the key features of any good framework, and NestJS is a big hit among developers when it comes to performance.
 Since NestJS integrates with Node.js and modules like Express and Fastify, it can quadruple developers’ productivity and application performance while saving time.

 The NestJS CodeChecks benchmark shows that a nestjs-fastify, NestJS and FastifyAdapter, “Hello, World!” application handles about 30,001 requests per second.
 On the other hand, the Hapi “Hello, World!” application handles 29,998 requests per second, and Express handles 38,510 requests per second, which is faster than nest-fastify.